Jack Wagner (actor): Early life

-Wagner was born in Washington, Missouri to Peter John Wagner, a car salesman (died 1990), and Scotty Wagner, a homemaker.
-He has a brother, Dennis.
-Raised Catholic, he attended St. Gertrude's parochial school and St. Francis Borgia Regional High School in his hometown, where he played football and basketball.
+Wagner was born in Washington, Missouri, to Peter John Wagner, a car salesman (died 1990), and Irene M. (née Amberg) "Scotty" Wagner (1920–2022), a homemaker.
+His only sibling, his elder brother Dennis Wagner (1953–2018), died of leukemia after a nearly two decade battle.

+Raised Catholic, Wagner attended St. Gertrude's parochial school and St. Francis Borgia Regional High School in his hometown, where he played football and basketball.
 He attended the University of Missouri for one year, then junior college before eventually enrolling at the University of Arizona, where he tried out for the golf team and drama department.
 The drama department offered him a full scholarship.

 Acting career

-Wagner first appeared on the scene in 1982 in the role of Clint Masterson, in Douglas Marland's short-lived cable soap opera, A New Day In Eden (co-produced by Susan Flannery, who would later be Wagner's co-star on The Bold and the Beautiful).
+Wagner first appeared on the scene in 1982 in the role of Clint Masterson, in Douglas Marland's short-lived cable soap opera, A New Day In Eden, co-produced by Susan Flannery, who would later co-star with Wagner on The Bold and the Beautiful.

 His most famous role has been Frisco Jones on the soap opera General Hospital (1983–1987, 1989–1991, 1994–95, 2013).
-He was half of a supercouple with Kristina Wagner's Felicia and played the father of Georgie and Maxie Jones.

-He also played Warren Lockridge on Santa Barbara from 1991 until that series' conclusion in 1993.
+He was half of a supercouple (with real-life wife Kristina Wagner's character, Felicia) and played the father of Georgie and Maxie Jones.
+He played Warren Lockridge on Santa Barbara from 1991 until that series' conclusion in 1993.

-He appeared in several made for television films, including Moving Target with Jason Bateman, Lady Killer with Judith Light, Frequent Flyer with Joan Severance, Nicole Eggert, and Shelley Hack, and Dirty Little Secret opposite Tracey Gold.